 8. Is it possible to run a 2M or AChR antibody test STAT?

 We do not offer a STAT service for either test.
 2M antibody testing is performed in batches and run 2-3 times per week depending on workload.
 The AChR antibody testing for myasthenia gravis, however, is run daily during workdays, as MG can be a fatal disease.
-If the case is critical, the veterinarian or technician can call for a verbal result 2-3 days after receipt of the sample by our laboratory.

 9. What is your Test Cancellation Policy?